mozilla/policy-templates/docs/index.md

 ### Extensions
 Control the installation, uninstallation and locking of extensions.

-While this policy is not technically deprecated, it is recommended that you use the **[`ExtensionSettings`](#extensionsettings)** policy.
+We strongly recommend that you use the **[`ExtensionSettings`](#extensionsettings)** policy.
 It has the same functionality and adds more.
 It does not support native paths, though, so you'll have to use file:/// URLs.

+This method will be deprecated in the near future.

 `Install` is a list of URLs or native paths for extensions to be installed.